SarahPendhari/TumorSense/README.md

 ## Project Structure
 The project repository is organized as follows:

-- `data/`: Contains the dataset used for training and testing.
+- `Dataset/`: Contains the dataset used for training and testing.
-- `notebooks/`: Jupyter notebooks detailing the SVM and LR training and image classification process.
+- `TumorSense.ipynb`: A Jupyter notebooks detailing the SVM and LR training and image classification process.
-- `src/`: Python scripts for image preprocessing, SVM and LR model creation, and classification.
 - `webapp/`: Front-end code for the user interface to upload and analyze images.
 - `docs/`: Documentation files providing insights into the project and its components.